If you're getting an error when trying to play multiplayer with a child account, this article should assist you no

 Features of Minecraft that are restricted without parental verification/consent

 - Minecraft Realms

 - Making purchases

 - Changing settings on the Minecraft/Mojang account site

 Playing online with a child account

 A child account cannot access Realms unless the account has been given parental consent.
-These accounts can still join another private world and can play locally.
+These accounts can still join other private worlds and can play locally.

 If you still need assistance or are unable to pay the parental consent fee, please contact our support team.

-For more information for Mojang accounts for players under age 13 (used for Minecraft: Java Edition) click here.
+For more information on child accounts, visit Mojang Accounts for Users Under 13 (used for Minecraft: Java Edition).

-If this did not solve your issue, return to Minecraft Troubleshooting here.
+If the guidance on this page did not solve your issue, return to Minecraft Troubleshooting.